PixelQubed/TF-Source-2/README.md

 If you encounter any issues during installation or the overall setup process you can contact us on our [Discord](https://discord.gg/tMnTsUsVjP).

 # Launching & Updating
+An easy way to launch the game mode is by using [launch configs](https://media.discordapp.net/attachments/712252851283296260/1043964479613976727/image.png).

-You can launch the gamemode by either using the in-game gamemode browser or by using the console.
+You can also launch the gamemode by either using the in-game gamemode browser or by using the console.
 If you want to use the console, run the following commands:
 ```
 gamemode local.tfs2
 map mapname